 Quote:

-Presuming you've just rented an unmanaged VPS or Dedicated Server running Linux, they'll usually provide you with SSH login credentials, as well as your IP.
+Presuming you've just rented an unmanaged VPS or Dedicated Server

 Quote:

+Let's fire up PuTTy!
 As you can see, from that lovely image, you'll need to put in your Server's IP in the Hostname field, in addition, make sure the connection type is SSH.
+The default port for SSH is 22.
+Once you're ready, hit 'Open'. |

 Quote: